-The effects of time, stress, and sun damage causes visible signs of aging.
-This is due to theloss of elasticity and tone not only of the skin but also of the deeper tissues of the face and neck.
-The most visible signs of aging is the general sagging and lax appearance of the face and neck.
-There is often a loss of previous definition of the facial bones.
+The effects of time, stress, and sun damage cause visible signs of aging.
+This is due to the loss of elasticity and tone not only of the skin but also of the deeper tissues of the face and neck.
+The most visible signs of aging are general sagging and lax appearance of the face and neck.
+There is often a loss of the previous definition of the facial bones.

 This aging is characterized by: